2,458 texts in Legends of the Jews (Ginzberg)

 Laban certainly did.
 The Torah tells us that Laban, father of Leah and Rachel, sent Jacob away with blessings after their fraught twenty years together.
 He kissed his grandchildren...

-He's got his family, his flocks, and a whole lot of baggage—emotional and otherwise.
-He's facing the very real possibility of a showdown with his estranged brother, Esau, and the c...
+He's got his family, his flocks, and a whole lot of baggage, emotional and otherwise.
+He's facing the very real possibility of a showdown with his estranged brother, Esau, and the ...

 How he tricked Esau out of his birthright and blessing.
 But imagine the weight of that, the fear, the uncertainty… Well, the story doesn’t end there.
 The Legends of the Jews, that ...

-But then, his messengers return with chilling news.
+His messengers return with chilling news.
 They deliver Esau's message, but it's not exactly a warm welcome.
-They also warn Jacob that Esau is marching toward him with an ...
+They also warn Jacob that Esau is marching toward him with an army, four...

-Talk about stressful family dynamics!
-According to Legends of the Jews, as retold by Louis Ginzberg, Jacob's wives, seeing his distress, started to bicker and blame him for uprooti...
+In Legends of the Jews, Louis Ginzberg tells how Jacob's wives, seeing his distress, started to bicker and blame him for uprooting them from their father's home, knowing the danger...

 The story goes that after Jacob finished praying – really pouring his heart out, connecting with the Divine – he got down to brass tacks.
 He started organizing.
 See, Jacob was no f...

-: Jacob sent messengers ahead, bearing gifts, with instructions to address Esau as "my lord... from his slave Jacob."
+Jacob sent messengers ahead, bearing gifts, with instructions to address Esau as "my lord.. from his slave Jacob."
 It sounds deferential, doesn’t it?
-But according to the legend...
+But according to the legends, ...

-And the story of that legendary grapple is… well, it’s more than just a simple wrestling match.
-It's a clash of worlds, a test of faith, and a glimpse into the complex relationship...
+The story of that legendary grapple is… well, it’s more than just a simple wrestling match.
+It's a clash of worlds, a test of faith, and a glimpse into the complex relationship bet...

 Jacob did.
 And the encounter didn't just leave him with a limp; it left him with a new name, a new destiny, and a whole lot of responsibility.
-Imagine this: Michael, the archangel,...
+Michael, the archangel, stands before...

 Remember him?
 One of Jacob's sons?
 According to Legends of the Jews, Michael, the archangel himself, took Levi up to heaven!
-Imagine that for a moment.
-A whirlwind trip to the cele...
+A whirlwind trip to the celestial court.
+Once there, Mi...

 Our ancestor Jacob certainly did.
 The Torah tells us that Jacob wrestled with an angel – a divine being – all night long (Genesis 32:25-30).
 But what really happened that night?
 Wh...

 Take Jacob, for instance.
 His story isn't just about wrestling an angel; it's about the very human cost of that struggle.
-We all know the story: Jacob, alone in the darkness, grapp...
+The familiar story is this: Jacob, alone in the darkness, ...

 The story of Jacob and his reunion with his brother Esau offers a powerful glimpse into just that kind of devotion.
-We all know the story: Jacob, after years of estrangement, is pr...
+The familiar story is this: Jacob, after years of estrangement, ...

 He wasn't just miffed at his brother Jacob.
 He was incandescent with rage.
 Remember, Jacob had received the blessings meant for Esau, and Esau wasn't about to let that go.
 He wante...